UNDP-Data/sids-data-pipeline/README.md

 - is named sidsdatapipeline - this is useful to be able to identify the container in case it needs to be stopped
 - is using/passed the env variables defined in the .env file through `--env-file` arg
 - is mounting local `/data` folder as `/data` inside the container
-- is immediately removed `--rm` after the  datat pipeline script finishes
+- is immediately removed `--rm` after the  data pipeline script finishes

 The result of the above command is :